3rd Open Call is Now Accepting Applications!

 The i4A programme provides funding for visits to national or international host destinations of your choice that aligns with your imaging-related goals.
 We only exclude your own institution as the host to promote knowledge exchange across a wider radius.

-We offer three distinct grants and sub-tracks addressing different access needs and objectives.
+We offer three distinct grant types, each addressing different access needs and objectives.

-i4A ACCESS GRANT targets researchers and imaging facility professionals who want to access imaging facilities and laboratories of their choice to use biological and biomedical imaging technologies and related services on offer, and to benefit from their imaging expertise.
+i4A Access Grant supports researchers and imaging facility professionals who want to access imaging facilities and laboratories of their choice worldwide to use biological and biomedical imaging technologies and related services on offer, and to benefit from their imaging expertise.

-The grant offers two tracks, each aligned with a specific goal:
+The grant offers two tracks, each aligned with a specific aim:

 • Access Research Track: For conducting experimental work using biological or biomedical imaging instruments.